rdunnington/bytebox/README.md

 |✔|Bulk memory and table instructions|
 |❌|Vector instructions|

-### Future
+### Roadmap
-This project is still a work in progress.
-Plans for further development include:
+These tasks must be completed to enter alpha:
+* Documentation
 * Vector instructions
-* API ergonomics
+* API ergonomics pass
+* Crash hardening
-* Optimization
+* General TODO/code cleanup

+To enter beta:
+* No major breaking API changes after this point
+* Performance within 10% of other well-known interpreters (e.g. [micro-wasm-runtime](https://github.com/bytecodealliance/wasm-micro-runtime), [wasm3](https://github.com/wasm3/wasm3))
-* WASI
+* WASI support

+To have a 1.0 release:
+* Tested with a wide variety of wasm programs
+* Successfully used in other beta-quality projects